emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 - As a consequence from the previous point, the ENTITY-MIB v4 RFC6933 is replaced by the Hardware YANG module RFC8348

-- battery management is removed (as batteries haves some self-optimization features these days)
+- battery management is removed (as batteries haves some self-optimization features these days).
+Nevertheless 'Battery' will appear as a source of power of a type of backup

-- Less focus on the Power over Ethernet management
+- Less focus on the Power over Ethernet management, Nevertheless Reporting on Other Entities remains an open issue

 - A focus on reporting lifecycle management, considering energy and transformation towards carbon awareness